-Our board of directors currently consists of eight annually elected directors.
+Our board of directors currently consists of nine annually elected directors.
+One of our current directors, Richard Brudnick, will not be standing for re-election at the Annual Meeting.
+Further, our board of directors approved a reduction in the number of directors to eight, effective as of the date of the Annual Meeting.
 Acting upon the recommendation of our Nominations and Governance Committee, the full board of directors nominated the persons set forth in the table below for election to our board of directors at the Annual Meeting.
 Each elected director will hold office until the next annual meeting of stockholders, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal.